elevio/kb-events/README.md

 ## API / Events

-For all the documention about all the different functions and options open `docs/index.html` in a browser.
+For all the documention about all the different functions and options see [API Docs](docs/globals.md)